mvibraim/star-wars-planets/README.md

 # Star Wars Planets

 Create, delete and list planets.
-If a created planet exists in Star Wars, the number of film appearances is saved as an attribute
+If a created planet exists in Star Wars, the number of film appearances is saved as an attribute.

+Uses Redis to cache the movie appearances indexed by planet name on application startup.

+All data provided by the user through the API is persisted in MongoDB along with movie appearances.

 ## Technologies used

 - Go
+- Fiber
 - MongoDB
 - Redis